dokato/2drdk/README.md

 ## Citation

-Cite this article, please, if you used some of this work:
+Please, cite the article below, if any of this work was helpful.

 ```